Groote Schuur Hospital: History and facilities

 The hospital was declared a Western Cape Provincial Heritage Site in 1996.

-The N2, merged with the M3, bends around the hospital and Table Mountain National Park on a massive uphill 10-lane highway.
+The N2 highway, merged with the M3 expressway, bends around the hospital and Table Mountain National Park on a massive uphill 10-lane highway.
 This intersection has been named Hospital Bend due to its proximity to the hospital.

+The hospital is also known for being the hospital in which newborn Zephany Nurse was abducted from her family by a woman pretending to be a nurse.